Bloom*Iz

-Bloom*Iz (stylized in all caps and pronounced "bloom eyes") is the first and only Korean-language studio album by South Korean–Japanese girl group Iz*One, a project group formed through the 2018 Mnet reality competition show Produce 48.
+Bloom*Iz (pronounced "bloom eyes") is the first and only Korean-language studio album by South Korean–Japanese girl group Iz*One, a project group formed through the 2018 Mnet reality competition show Produce 48.
 The album was released on February 17, 2020 by Off the Record Entertainment and distributed by Stone Music Entertainment and Genie Music.
 It features 12 tracks, including the lead single "Fiesta".

 The album was originally scheduled for release on November 11, 2019, but it was postponed following the Mnet vote manipulation investigation, it was the group's first full-length album since their debut in October 2018, and their first Korean release since Heart*Iz the previous year.

 The album is available in three different versions: "I Was", "I Am", and "I Will".

 Release

 On October 29, 2019, a concept trailer titled "When Iz Your Blooming Moment?" was uploaded on the group's YouTube channel.
 Its concept, featuring flowers in full bloom and the members in various states of waking, was called "colorful and sensual".
 The group's official website was also re-branded.
 The track listing was revealed through the group's social media on November 3.
 However, following the Mnet vote manipulation investigation, where the Produce 48 producer Ahn Joon-young admitted he had manipulated the rankings for Produce 48 during his November 5 arrest, Off the Record announced that the album's release had been postponed.

 On January 23, 2020, an official statement from Mnet was released, stating that promotions for Iz*One, including the release of Bloom*Iz, would resume in mid-February.
 On February 2, Iz*One's official Twitter account announced the release of Bloom*Iz for February 17, 2020.
 Three days later, Mnet M2MPD's Twitter account revealed that the group's comeback showcase will be aired simultaneously on Mnet, M2, and Stone Music's YouTube and Facebook.
 Over February 6–7, unreleased photos of the members were revealed as part of their early promotions for the upcoming comeback.